ROCm/rocRAND/docs/programmers_guide.rst

 Ordering
 ========

 rocRAND generators can be configured to change how results are ordered in global memory.
-These parameters can be used to, for example, tune the performance versus the reproducability of rocRAND generators.
-The following ordering typs are available:
+These parameters can be used to, for example, tune the performance versus the reproducibility of rocRAND generators.
+The following ordering types are available:

 * `ROCRAND_ORDERING_PSEUDO_BEST`
 * `ROCRAND_ORDERING_PSEUDO_DEFAULT`